Is Medicare Supplement Plan F Going Away in South Carolina?

 Join a South Carolina Medicare Part D Plan for Rx Coverage

 In years past supplemental plans were allowed to offer prescription coverage.
 Not anymore.
 Today, supplements must be in lock-step with Original Medicare.
 If Medicare doesn't cover it, then supplemental insurance can't cover the gap.
 That means the only way to get help with prescriptions is through a South Carolina Medicare Part D plan.

 South Carolina Medicare Supplements are Regulated by Law

-To learn more, visit the South Carolina Department of Insurance website at http://www.doi.sc.gov/.
+To learn more you can visit your state's Department of Insurance website at http://www.doi.sc.gov/.

 Just a friendly remainder that Medicare does not cover routine dental care.
 We have a complete catalog of South Carolina dental insurance for seniors.

 There are numerous insurance counseling resources available to Medicare beneficiaries.
 One of the best in South Carolina is the State Health Insurance Assistance Program (SHIP).
 They offer free, one-on-one counseling and assistance.
 You can contact them by telephone or by visiting their website:

 The content on this page was last updated on .